Tutorial: Compiling GIMP 2.7.2 for Ubuntu 11.04

 4. 4

-We want to install GIMP into a special directory (/opt/gimp-2.7) so that it doesn’t interfere with the system’s GIMP package.
-So open a console window (if you didn’t do already) and type:
+We want to install GIMP into a special directory (/opt/gimp-2.8) so that it doesn’t interfere with the system’s GIMP package.
+To accomplish that, open a console window (if you didn’t do already) and type:

 Please note that these exports are only stored for this session (= console window).
 If you close it and open another one later, you will have to type these lines again (or put it into .bashrc).

-If you compile only for your machine (= you don’t want to run the compiled binary on other machines), you may also do export CFLAGS=“-march=native”.
-It allows the C compiler to use all instructions your processor supports.
+If you compile only for your machine (i.e., you don’t want to run the compiled binary on other machines), you can also do

 5. 5